aragon/protocol/docs/6-external-interface/6-payments-book.md

 - **Inputs:** None
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Duration:** Duration of a payment period in Court terms
+    - **Duration:** Duration of a payment period in Protocol terms

 #### 6.6.2.2.
 Governor share

 - **Inputs:** None
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Governor share:** Permyriad of collected fees that will be allocated to the governor of the Court (‱ - 1/10,000)
+    - **Governor share:** Permyriad of collected fees that will be allocated to the governor of the Protocol (‱ - 1/10,000)

 #### 6.6.2.3.
 Current period ID

 - **Inputs:** None
 - **Pre-flight checks:**
-    - Ensure that the Court first term has already started
+    - Ensure that the Protocol first term has already started
 - **Outputs:**
     - **Period ID:** Identification number of the current period